Cost to Replace Roof Tiles

 Thatched Roof Tile Cost

-These tiles are a great alternative to having an actual thatched roof installed.
-Having thatched roof tiles added is a cheap and fast approach compared to installing a new thatched roof.
+These tiles are a great alternative to installing an actual thatched roof.
+Adding thatched roof tiles is a cheap and fast approach compared to installing a new thatched roof.

 These tiles are made with a combination of natural materials.
-These tiles are generally suitable for most homes although not if there are overhanging trees nearby which you are unwilling to trim back.
+These tiles are generally suitable for most homes, although not if there are overhanging trees nearby that you are unwilling to trim back.

 ✔ Great for insulation